Creating intimate communities on a grand scale in LB Barking & Dagenham.

 We worked with Allies + Morrison throughout to ensure the architectural approach and landscape design fit seamlessly into the wider masterplan.
 Regular design sessions allowed us to share and develop ideas back and forth; for example, we suggested adding shifts in geometry into streets to add interest, and incorporated some of Allies + Morrison's maisonette typologies within the first phase.
 Together, we have also identified areas within the masterplan to be designed by smaller practices, which will be procured by mini design competitions.

-Phase one, currently on site and expected to complete in 2018, provides 421 new homes, a new medical centre and shops.
+Phase one provides 421 new homes, a new medical centre and shops.
 It creates a benchmark for the quality of subsequent phases within Gascoigne East, which includes 1,575 homes in total, commercial units, a primary school and a secondary school.